-The scent of cinnamon filled the house with an irresistible aroma while I was testing this new apple pecan coffee cake recipe.
+Spiced apple pecan coffee cake fills the house with an irresistible aroma while baking.
 It’s gluten-free, dairy-free and reduced in sugar.
 Just a small indulgence to be enjoyed on occasion.
-Fall, baking, and apples just go together.
-Beautifully.
+Fall, baking, and apples just go together just beautifully.

-While I enjoy baking, I don’t do it often to keep temptations down to a minimum.
-But once in a while it’s nice to have a treat.
+While I enjoy baking, I don’t do it often to keep temptations down to a minimum, but once in a while it’s a nice treat.
 I wanted to bake a fall apple cake to take to my bible study.
 They are one of my test groups for new recipe ideas, and this recipe was a hit.

 For the flours, I used Bob’s Red Mill All Purpose Gluten-Free baking blend and their almond flour.To make it dairy-free, I used almond milk (homemade) for the liquid and olive oil instead of butter for the fat.
 You could also use coconut oil.

-When buying apples for baking, choose them with a firm, crisp, unbruised flesh.
+Choose apples for baking that are firm and crisp with not bruised flesh.
 Our favorite apples are Honeycrisp.
 It’s our favorite for eating raw, so that’s what I had on hand.
 Go with your favorite apple, or try a tart apple like a Granny Smith which is often used for baking.